-If you are asked to complete a phone or Skype interview and would like a private location to do those interviews, Career Services has an interview room available for reservation that has a landline phone and computer equipped with Skype.
-Call Career Services or stop by our front desk to inquire.
+If you are asked to complete a phone or Skype interview and would like a private location to do those interviews, Career & Professional Development has an interview room available for reservation that has a landline phone and computer equipped with Skype.
+Call Career & Professional Development or stop by our front desk to inquire.

 During an interview you must be able to sell your skills and abilities to a potential employer.
 The interview is a two-way process.
 Employers assess you as a complete person and gauge whether or not you will be a good fit for their organization.
 In turn, you have an opportunity to witness firsthand the culture of the organization and assess if the company is a good fit for you.

 How well you have researched the company is a critical factor employers use in evaluating applicants as it demonstrates interest and enthusiasm.
 Research enables you to determine position fit more accurately.

 - The company – History, mission statement, potential growth, restructuring, annual sales, organizational structure, ownership, location(s), funding, etc.